opengisch/pum/README.md

                         Set baseline  in the format x.x.x
 ```

-The baseline argument receives a the version number to be set in the upgrades information table.
+The baseline argument receives the version number to be set in the upgrades information table.
 The version must match
 with the `^\d+\.\d+\.\d+$` regular expression, i.e. must be in the format x.x.x

 ### test-and-upgrade